Fast Distributed Inference Serving for Large Language Models: Background and Motivation

-\parabf{Challenge 2: GPU memory overhead.} Preemptive scheduling policies introduce extra GPU memory overhead for LLM inference.
-FCFS with run-to-completion only needs to maintain the key-value cache for the ongoing jobs.
-In comparison, preemptive scheduling has to keep the key-value cache in the GPU memory for all preempted jobs in the pending state for future token generation.
-The key-value cache consumes a huge amount of GPU memory.
-For example, the key-value cache for a single job of GPT-3 175B with input sequence length = 512, requires at least 2.3GB memory~(\S\ref{subsec: kvcache}).
-The GPU memory capacity limits the key-value cache size and affects the preemptive scheduling policies.
+\parabf{Challenge 2: GPU memory overhead.} Preemptive scheduling policies introduce additional GPU memory consumption during LLM inference, unlike FCFS with run-to-completion, which only needs to maintain the key-value cache for ongoing jobs.
+In contrast, preemptive scheduling must keep the key-value cache in GPU memory for all preempted jobs in the pending state, to be used for future token generation.
+This key-value cache consumes a substantial amount of GPU memory, leading to potential challenges.
+For instance, a single job of OPT 175B with an input sequence length of 512 requires at least 2.3 GB of memory for the key-value cache (\S\ref{subsec:kvcache}).
+Due to scarce GPU memory capacity, the size of the key-value cache becomes a critical factor affecting the effectiveness of preemptive scheduling policies.
+Prior works have proposed memory-saving techniques for the key-value cache.
+Multi-Query Attention~\cite{shazeer2019fast} and Group-Query Attention~\cite{gqa} try to reduce the memory consumption by sharing key-value tensors between attention heads.
+They may hurt the capability of LLMs and the memory consumption still grows linearly with the sequence length. vLLM~\cite{vllm} manages the key-value cache at the granularity of blocks to reduce GPU memory fragmentation.
+It cannot reduce the memory usage caused by the key-value cache itself.
+As the context length increases~\cite{longchat2023}, the memory consumption of the key-value cache is a hard problem and is becoming increasingly important.